 For injectable testosterone, peak testosterone (24-48 hours after injection) levels can transiently exceed the normal reference upper limit.
-Therefore, the dosage should be monitored with trough serum testosterone levels.
-The testosterone product, dosage and timing of the previous treatment with injectable testosterone products must be recorded and submitted for annual review or for dosage changes.
+Therefore, the dosage should be monitored with midinterval (midway between two successive injections) or trough (at the time of next scheduled injection) serum testosterone levels.
+The testosterone product, dosage and timing of the previous treatment with injectable testosterone products, as well as the testosterone levels, must be recorded and submitted to the ADO for annual review or for dosage changes.